Leek, Staffordshire: Sport

-Leek Hockey Club is based on Macclesfield Road at the edge of the town where they have a club house and four grass pitches, although all League matches are played on their own astroturf pitch at Leek High School as well as using synthetic pitches at Westwood College.
+Leek Hockey Club is based on Macclesfield Road, where they have a club house and four grass pitches, although league matches are played on their own astroturf pitch at Leek High School as well as at Westwood College.
+The club competes in the Midlands Hockey League.
 Previous players have included Olympic gold medallist Imran Sherwani and England and GB international Scott Cordon.

+Leek Cricket Club is also based on Macclesfield Road.

 Leek Archery Club use the Macclesfield Road site for outdoor shooting as well as a private indoor range in the town centre.

 Leek & District Gun Club previously hosted monthly Clay Pigeon shoots at Westwood Farm, west of Leek.
-The club closed on 26th December 2020.
+The club closed on 26 December 2020.

-Leek Rugby Union FC bears the name of the town but is based in nearby Cheddleton.
+Leek RUFC bears the name of the town but is based in nearby Cheddleton.

 There are a number of other clubs in the area including Tennis, Swimming, Bowls and Sailing.